What is Bitcoin and how does it work?

 At its simplest, Bitcoin is either virtual currency or reference to the technology.
 You can make transactions by check, wiring, or cash.
 You can also use Bitcoin (or BTC), where you refer the purchaser to your signature, which is a long line of security code encrypted with 16 distinct symbols.
 The purchaser decodes the code with his smartphone to get your cryptocurrency.
 Put another way; cryptocurrency is an exchange of digital information that allows you to buy or sell goods and services.
 The transaction gains its security and trust by running on a peer-to-peer computer network that is similar to Skype, or BitTorrent, a file-sharing system.
 Satoshi Nakamoto leveraged blockchain technology to allow bitcoin to gain decentralization, complete transparency, and immutability.

 1.)
 Irreversible: After confirmation, a transaction can‘t be reversed.
 By nobody.
 And nobody means nobody.
-Not you, not your bank, not the president of the United States, not Satoshi, not your miner.
+Not you, not your banks, not the president of the US, not Satoshi, not your miner.
 Nobody.
 If you send money, you send it.
 Period.
 No one can help you, if you sent your funds to a scammer or if a hacker stole them from your computer.
 There is no safety net.

 2.)
 Pseudonymous: Neither transactions or accounts are connected to real-world identities.
 You receive Bitcoins on so-called addresses, which are randomly seeming chains of around 30 characters.
 While it is usually possible to analyze the transaction flow, it is not necessarily possible to connect the real-world identity of users with those addresses.

 3.)
 Fast and global: Transaction is propagated nearly instantly in the network and are confirmed in a couple of minutes.
-Since they happen in a global network of computers they are completely indifferent of your physical location.
+Since they happen in a global network of computers they are completely indifferent to your physical location.
 It doesn‘t matter if I send Bitcoin to my neighbor or to someone on the other side of the world.

 4.)
 Secure: Bitcoin funds are locked in a public key cryptography system.
 Only the owner of the private key can send cryptocurrency.
-Strong cryptography and the magic of big numbers makes it impossible to break this scheme.
+Strong cryptographic technology and the magic of big numbers make it impossible to break this scheme.
 A Bitcoin address is more secure than Fort Knox.